snapshot-labs/snapshot/src/plugins/projectGalaxy/README.md

 Created time: July 21, 2022 5:51 PM

 The **Galxe Plugin is designed for Snapshot.org.
-This will incentive communities to participate in the proposal vote by rewarding them with OATs (On-Chain Achievement Tokens).
+This will incentivize communities to participate in the proposal vote by rewarding them with OATs (On-Chain Achievement Tokens).
 Space Admin can add this plugin into your space.
 After users vote, they can claim an OAT directly from the Galxe Plugin section on the proposal page.**

 ### 1. Preparation